vamsikrishna-1530/reassessment/Situation.md

 # **Team Motivation:**

-As an interviewer, it's important to look for how the candidate understands the dynamics of team motivation and their approach to maintaining it.
-Here’s an example of how you might frame your question and what you might be looking for:

 **Question:**
 "Motivation plays a crucial role in the success of a team.
 Could you describe some strategies you have used in the past to keep your team motivated, and explain why you believe these strategies are important?"